The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Learning Center Experience

-Our Master of Science in Education curriculum is designed is designed for K-12 teachers in which you will have the power to influence, motivate, and empower future generations.
+Our Master of Science in Education curriculum is designed for P-12 teachers in which you will have the power to influence, motivate, and empower future generations.
 Through sustained learning, job-embedded activities, collegial discussions, and engaging follow-up, you will acquire knowledge and practical teaching skills that can have a positive impact on student achievement.

 Professional instructors will guide you every step of the way as you:

-Applicants who received National Board Certified Teacher (NBCT) status through the National Board for Professional Teaching Standards (NBPTS) prior to enrollment may receive transfer credit for the following courses: ED 502 Transforming Teaching Practice, ED 532 Curriculum Design, and ED 562 Student Assessment.In order to receive credit, candidates must submit, by the end of the fifth week of classes, an official transcript from the American Council on Education for review and verification by the Prior Learning Assessment Center.
+Applicants who received National Board Certified Teacher (NBCT) status through the National Board for Professional Teaching Standards (NBPTS) prior to enrollment may receive transfer credit for the following courses: ED 502 Transforming Teaching Practice, ED 532 Curriculum Design, and ED 562 Student Assessment.In order to receive credit, candidates must submit, by the end of the first term, an official transcript from the American Council on Education for review and verification by the Prior Learning Assessment Center.
 This transcript can be obtained by visiting www.acenet.edu/transcripts.
-Transcripts received by the Prior Learning Assessment Center after the fifth week of classes may be denied eligibility for an official transfer credit evaluation.
+Transcripts received by the Prior Learning Assessment Center after the end of the first term may be denied eligibility for an official transfer credit evaluation.

 The program is designed to help you improve your teaching skills and increase your professional marketability.
 Graduates may pursue career advancement in areas such as teacher leadership, professional development, curriculum development, or mentoring.* Upon successful completion of the program, you may have acquired the knowledge and credentials required to pursue further doctorate-level studies.†

 Developing expertise in a particular subject is essential, especially for middle and high school teachers who must exhibit a high level of proficiency in the subject area they teach.
-Kaplan University's Master of Science in Education program offers six emphasis areas to help you achieve the academic competencies required in a specific area of teaching.
+Kaplan University's Master of Science in Education program offers three concentrations to help you achieve the academic competencies required in a specific area of teaching.

 Teaching Literacy and Language: Focus on developing curricula at the elementary and secondary levels in accordance with the National Council of Teachers of English standards.
 Develop skills for teaching basic reading and writing skills to elementary, middle, and high school students.
 Explore ways to help students overcome comprehension difficulties and how to develop courses for students with special learning challenges.